 No. Whether a company matches contributions depends on company policy and on the plans it offers.
 But the fact is, not all companies offer 401(k)s, and many that do only offer them to new employees or impose a waiting period before new employees become eligible.
 Contact your benefits administrator to learn about the plan your employer offers.

 Companies that match employee 401(k) contributions do so according to formulas governed by what the plans and the IRS allow.
-“The most common matching formulas are either a full match up to a certain percent of your salary or 50% match up to a certain percent of your salary,” said Dave Lowell, a certified financial planner who specialized in 401(k) plans for Fidelity Investments.
+Most match a percentage of the employee’s contributions, up to a certain limit.
 For example, the employer might match 100% of the employee’s contributions up to 6% of their salary or 50 cents on the dollar up to a specific maximum, such as 2.5% or 5%.

 Being vested in your 401(k) means you own the money in your account.
 That ownership is expressed as a percentage of the balance, so being fully vested means 100% of the balance is yours to keep, even if you leave the company you work for.
 Although you’re always 100% vested in money you’ve deferred, you become vested in your employer’s contributions over time.

 Whereas a 401(k) is an employer-sponsored plan, an IRA is an individual retirement plan, and as such, it typically doesn’t qualify for matching.
 SIMPLE IRAs, or savings incentive match plans for employees, are an exception.
-This type of plan allows a dollar-for-dollar match on 3% of what the employee puts in, Neff said.
+This type of plan allows a dollar-for-dollar match on 3% of what the employee puts in.

 The Earlier You Start, the More You Stand To Gain

-The first quarter of 2019 brought record levels of employee and employer contributions to 401(k) accounts, reported Fidelity Investments, making this the perfect time to jump on the bandwagon if you haven’t already.
+The first quarter of 2019 brought record levels of employee and employer contributions to 401(k) accounts, reported Fidelity Investments, and balances continued to increase during the pandemic.
+However, employees are now scaling back their 401(k) contributions by 26% because of the economic impact of inflation, according to Morgan Stanley’s State of the Workplace II Financial Benefits Study.
+If you’re one of them — or you’re hesitant to start contributing — consider reaching out to a financial advisor, whether independently or through the employee assistance program offered by your employer.
 By devising a solid 401(k) strategy that includes saving enough to get your entire employer 401(k) match, you can achieve maximum returns on your investment and financial security in retirement.